 - Rochester Historical Society Publication Fund Series Volume XIV.
 Chapter on “Antislavery days in Rochester” by Amy Hanmer-Croughton.
 Pages 113-155

 - Genesee Valley Women: 1743-1985, by Irene A. Beale.
 Chapter on Amy Post.
 Pages 26-29

 - The city of Frederick Douglass: Rochester’s African-American people and places, by Eugene E. DuBois.
 Topics include: the Underground Railroad, Austin Steward, Frederick Douglass, Amy and Isaac Post, Jacob P. Morris, Mt.
 Hope Cemetery, and a map showing several Underground Railroad sites in downtown Rochester.
 Various pages

 Monroe County libraries, and especially the Central library, have other books on the Underground Railroad in general as well as biographies of people who aided slaves.
 Search the library catalog by using the keywords: “underground railroad” or “antislavery movements”.
 In addition, search for biographies of people who aided the slaves.
 For example, use “Frederick Douglass”, “Austin Steward”, and “Harriet Tubman” as keywords.

-There are some resources on the Underground Railroad in Monroe County not found in the library catalog that are located either in the Retrieval Room or the Local History and Genealogy Division of the Central Library of Rochester and Monroe Country.
-The Retrieval Room is located on the first floor of the Rundel Memorial Library Building, 114 South Ave., Rochester, NY.
-The Local History and Genealogy Division is also located in the Rundel Library Building, second floor.
+There are some resources on the Underground Railroad in Monroe County not found in the library catalog that are located in the Local History and Genealogy Division of the Central Library of Rochester and Monroe Country.
+The Local History and Genealogy Division is located in the Rundel Library Building, second floor.

 These materials are available for use in the library but can not be checked out.
 Library staff are available to help you find these items.